labithiotis/localez/readme.md

 # Localez

-Localization is a pain, speically when dealing with gender specific translations, other libraries have tackled this with complexe json/xml structures.
+Localization is a pain, specially when dealing with gender specific translations, other libraries have tackled this with complexe json/xml structures.
 This library works similar to templating libraries, allowing transaltion to be self contianed and inline with text.

 ```javascript